TomasCajan/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline

 #### Welcome to the Udacity Data Scientist Nanodegree capstone project II - a Disaster Response Pipeline.<br>
-- This excercise is meant as a practice of writing ML pipelines - with focus on ETL, model training and deployment in a web-app.<br>
+- This excercise is meant as a practice of writing ML pipelines - with focus on ETL, model training and deployment using a web-app.<br>
 - The goal is to create a pipeline for classifying disaster-related messages using a machine learning classifier.<br>
 - This project uses dataset shared Apen/Figure 8 company, containing real world messages sent during disasters.<br>